Welcome to 1st Grade! Here are some helpful tid-bits to make our school year successful.

 Individually, students can earn fun prizes as they clip up on our behavior chart.
 If a student clips down to the last level of the behavior chart a parent call in warranted and together we will decide what additional measures should be made, if any.

 Communication and Calendar: A strong parent-teacher relationship is necessary to maximize success in school.
 Throughout the year I will communicate with you through notes, telephone calls, emails, weekly newsletters, parent-teacher conferences and report cards.
 I encourage you to contact me at any time you have any questions or concerns.
 Emailing is the best way to contact me directly before, during, and after school.
-Beginning in September, please watch my website for our electronic newsletter located under Classroom Newsletters.
+Beginning in September, please watch my website/your email for our electronic newsletter located under Classroom Newsletters.

 Daily 5/Math Daily 3: Your student will be part of Daily 5 and Math Daily 3 activities every day.
 Daily 5 is a reading and literacy program designed to foster independence and stamina with reading, writing, and math.
 Your child will spend time daily in small groups participating in writing, reading, and math learning activities, as well as spending time with me one-on-one.
 I look forward to our continued success with these programs and developing ambitious and independent readers.
-Daily 3 Math consists of whole group lessons, partner learning such as Everyday Math games, individual Math Journal work or iPad time, and Teacher time where we review and practice skills needing extra support.
+Daily 3 Math consists of whole group lessons, partner learning such as Everyday Math games, individual Math Journal work, iPad time, and Teacher Time where we review and practice skills needing extra support.

 Home Folders: Students will bring home their HOME folder daily.
 Please check this folder on a daily basis for important information from the school and homework, as well as completed work done in class.